All photographs are courtesy of the Antigua and Barbuda Tourist Authority.

 Just 14 miles long and 11 miles wide, the local Antiguans are proud to say their island has 365 beaches – one for every day of the year.
 The beaches of Antigua are stunning, largely undeveloped with long stretches of powdery sand, small secluded coves and fringed with a magnificent, protective coral reef.
 The waters are crystal clear and a distinctly mesmerising Caribbean blue.

 With its long British maritime history, Antigua was once considered to be the most important trading port in the Caribbean.
-Interesting monuments to this history are dotted throughout the island.
-Nowadays, the island admirably meets the requirements of the discerning traveller with a selection of beautiful private villas available for rental as well as small, luxury boutique hotels with stunning beachfront locations.
+Interesting monuments to this history are dotted throughout the island including the restored Georgian “Nelson’s Dockyard” (named after Admiral Nelson himself), Betty’s Hope, one of the largest sugar plantations and the original capital of Antigua, Parham village.

-There is a huge range of restaurants with a variety of cuisine located around the island, from relaxed beach cafés to fine-dining at English Harbour and a fun night of steel band music and BBQ at Shirley Heights.
+There is a huge range of restaurants with a variety of cuisine located around the island, from relaxed beach cafés to fine-dining at English Harbour and a fun night of steel band music and Sunday evening BBQ at Shirley Heights – a “must-do” of any holiday located high above English Harbour with stunning sunset views.

-Worldwide Dream Villas offers a selection of luxury, private villas throughout Antigua as well as nearby Jumby Bay, a private island resort with an exceptional collection of villas available for rental.
+Worldwide Dream Villas offers a selection of luxury, private villas throughout Antigua from sophisticated retreats for couples to child-friendly family villas, as well as nearby Jumby Bay, a private island resort with an exceptional collection of residences available for rental.